MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/auto-instrumentation-troubleshoot.md

 These libraries must be removed for auto-instrumentation to succeed.

-## You encounter issues with the Application Insights SDK after you enable auto-instrumentation
+## You encounter issues with the Application Insights SDK itself after you enable auto-instrumentation

 You can collect self-diagnostic logs for the Application Insights SDK to diagnose issues.
 For more information, see [How to collect self-diagnostic logs for Application Insights SDKs](enable-self-diagnostics.md).